AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 The following tasks are planned to continue development of this package:

-- Implementation of further criteria, including geographical and member based
+- Implementation of further criteria, including geographical
 - Release as a package on our.umbraco.org
+- Update member group and type definition editors to use drop-down list rather than free text entry